 The cost of maintaining a legacy system can increase over time.
-As a legacy system ages, the know-how to maintain the system becomes more specialized and, therefore, more costly.
+As a legacy system ages, the know-how to maintain the system becomes more specialised and, therefore, more costly.
 Replacing compatible hardware for a legacy system can also be expensive if the new compatible hardware that comes with a warranty can even be sourced.

 Support from the vendor of the application may no longer be available.

-Even when an organization still supports a legacy system, it may become unmanageable to handle the complexity that comes with it.
+Even when an organisation still supports a legacy system, it may become unmanageable to handle the complexity that comes with it.
 Legacy systems are usually massive monoliths that consist of large codebases that often come with poor documentation.
 This can add to the maintenance burden, and their complexity becomes a hindrance to new technology.
 Even small changes can create massive problems.
 It’s also challenging to find proper resources to work with outdated technology.

 While retaining a legacy system may be expensive, we can adapt legacy systems to make them compatible with modern technologies.